sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/authentication.markdown

 1. Navigate to the [Authentication Token Portlet](https://koroneiki.liferay.com/authentication-token).
 2. Click on "Add Authentication Token" button
 3. Enter a name for the token
-4. Copy the token string some place safe (**Once you save you will not be able to see the token again**)
+4. Copy the token string to some place safe (**Once you save you will not be able to see the token again**)
 5. Click save

-_If you encounter an error while adding an authentication token, make sure the service producer you signed in with have the proper permission by checking Control Panel > Users > Roles > Define Permissions > Site Admin > Applications > Auth Token Manager._
+_If you encounter an error while adding an authentication token, you may have not been granted the proper permissions.
+Contact the Koroneiki Admin to check your user._

 Authentication Tokens can also be renamed and deactivated from this portlet via the three-dot menu.